mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 In this exercise, you will familiarize yourself with the `procclnt` API.
 The function `TestExerciseProc` spawns the example proc from `cmd/user/example/`.
 The test function runs this proc using `Spawn`, which queues the proc for execution.
-The test function wait until the proc starts (if many procs are spawned, SigmaOS may not start the proc for a while), and then wait until it exits.
+The test function waits until the proc starts, and then waits until it exits.

 The proc in `cmd/user/example/` makes an `SigmaClnt` object, tells SigmaOS it started using `Started`, prints "Hello World", and then exits using